johanp473/iitb2/README.md

 iitb2
 =====
-i have added a page giving details on how to make a contact form navbar
+The Index.html file shows a contact page